Shashankti/CHiCAGO_for-Radicl-seq/chicane_analysis/README.md

 ## scripts
 R scripts used to run the analysis:

+* **remove_overlapping_regions_rnas.R** - script and function to remove overlapping
+regions from RNA.
+Note this will remove from the end of the RNA pair in question so the transcriptional start site of the other RNA remains intact.
+Note this will also remove the RNA which are completely encompassed by another RNA.
+This function is useful for RADICL-Seq data when using CHICANE to analysis results: RNA are the baits file.

 * **generate_frag_bed_file.R** - script to produce frags.bed, a file containing
 the whole genome segmented into random parts.
 This file is used as the fragment parameter in chicane.